Abstract: Methods of physical education and development of children. Starting position

 Butsinskaya P.P., Vasyukova V.I., Leskova G.P.
 General developmental exercises in kindergarten. - M., 1991

-The program of education and training in kindergarten. - M., 1998
+Education and training program in kindergarten. - M., 1998

-Each ORU begins with a certain starting position, so the main starting points must be clear to students, correctly understood and implemented by them.
-Particular attention should be paid to the fact that the basic initial provisions of the exercises are strictly followed, since only the correct execution of the exercise will give the highest physiological effect.
+Each ORU begins with a certain starting position, so the main starting points must be clear to students, correctly understood and followed.
+Particular attention should be paid to ensuring that the basic starting points of the exercises are strictly followed, since only correct execution of the exercise will give the highest physiological effect.
 Even the smallest mistakes make the exercise easier, reducing its effectiveness.
-Therefore, from the first steps of training, constant and strict control during the performance of exercises from the beginning of the movement to its completion is very important.
-Only in this case will the students acquire the necessary posture, coordination of movements, and rid themselves of the harmful tendencies they encounter to perform the exercises somehow or other.
-With primary school students, before starting to perform ORU complexes, it is necessary to master the basic initial positions and movements of the arms, legs, torso.
-Each initial position must be performed with a delay of 3-4 s.
-During a stop in such
+Therefore, from the first steps of training, constant and strict control when performing exercises from the beginning of the movement to its end is very important.
+Only in this case will students acquire the necessary posture, coordination of movements and rid themselves of the harmful tendencies that occur to perform exercises somehow.
+With elementary school students, before starting to perform outdoor switchgear complexes, it is necessary to master the basic starting positions and movements of the arms, legs, and torso.
+Each starting position must be performed with a delay of 3-4 seconds.
+While stopping in such

-initial provisions, it is necessary to verify and clarify the adopted position.
-To consolidate the basic provisions, you can give homework assignments with a recommendation to perform them in front of a mirror.
+the initial provisions require verification and clarification of the adopted position.
+To reinforce the basic principles, you can give homework assignments with a recommendation to perform them in front of a mirror.

 End of work -